Oxen-AI/oxen-release/README.md

 ## Setup an Oxen Server

-You can either setup an Oxen Server instance yourself, or use the hosted version on [OxenHub](https://airtable.com/shril5UTTVvKVZAFE).
+You can either setup an Oxen Server instance yourself, or use the hosted version on OxenHub, which you can contact us for access to [here](https://airtable.com/shril5UTTVvKVZAFE).

 To setup a local Oxen Server instance, first install the `oxen-server` binary.